-These symptoms usually mean there is a blockage in the digestive system just below where the bile duct (the tube from the gallbladder) joins the intestine.
-Most blockages affecting the gallbladder are caused by gallstones.
+The symptoms of jaundice and an enlarged gallbladder usually mean there is a blockage in the digestive system just below where the

 The fact that there is no pain in Courvoisier syndrome suggests that gallstones probably aren’t the cause of the jaundice.
-The gallbladders of people who have gallstones can also be shrunken due to repeated infections, so the doctor is less likely to feel them.
+The gallbladders of people who have gallstones may often shrink.
+This might be due to repeated infections, so the doctor is less likely to feel them.

 Treatment for Courvoisier syndrome

-If the cancer can be removed with surgery, it can sometimes be cured and can allow the bile to flow again.
+If cancer is the cause and can be removed with surgery, it can sometimes be cured and can allow the bile to flow again.

-Advanced cancers can't be removed but your doctor might suggest putting in a small tube called a stent to allow the bile to drain away.
-This relieves the jaundice.
-They might also suggest treatment with chemotherapy or radiotherapy to try to shrink the cancer for a while.
-This treatment doesn't work for everyone but new treatments are always being tried.
+They might also suggest treatment with chemotherapy or radiotherapy.
+This is to try to shrink the cancer for a while.
+This treatment doesn't work for everyone, but new treatments are always being tried.